Information and advice for EU Citizens living in Wandsworth

 As part of the negotiations for Brexit, the UK Government has set out proposals for the rights of EU citizens after Britain leaves the EU.
 These proposals may change during the negotiations so it is important that you review the guidance on GOV.UK for the latest information.
 Some key aspects are:

 - Creating a new immigration status for EU citizens of ‘settled status’, which will entitle citizens to work and live in the UK.
 This will be open to any EU citizens who are resident in the UK before the ‘cut off date’ and have been continuously resident in the UK for five years.
-The cut off date is yet to be decided, but is expected to be no earlier than 29th March 2017 and no later than the date the UK leaves the EU.
+The cut off date is currently expected to be 31st December 2020.

-- EU citizens who became resident in the UK prior to the cut-off date but who have not been able to accrue five years of continuous residency will be entitled to apply for temporary status in order to remain in the UK until they have accumulated five years.
+- EU citizens who became resident in the UK prior to the cut-off date but who have not been able to accrue five years of continuous residency will be entitled to apply for temporary ‘pre-settled status’ in order to remain in the UK until they have accumulated five years.

-- Family members who are dependent on EU citizens currently resident in the UK will be able apply for settled status provided they join the family member before the UK leaves the EU.
+- Family members who are dependent on EU citizens currently resident in the UK will be able apply for settled status provided the relationship existed prior to the cut off date.
 After the cut-off date, family members would be subject to more stringent rules, possibly including a minimum income threshold (currently set at £18,600 for family members joining British Citizens).